“I Am Not Broken”

 Over and over, year after year, I was told by a broken system that it was I who needed fixing.
 “What is wrong with you?
 Have more self-control, more willpower, just have a little bit of cake, it won’t kill you.”
 I won’t find out until decades later that this deeply flawed advice is tantamount to telling someone to pour just a little bit of gasoline on an open flame.
 This is never going to work if you’re trying to put out a fire.
 Never.

-Ten years ago, after my mother died from heart failure brought on by diabetes, I was devastated beyond measure and also knew this would be my fate if I didn’t get healthy.
+Years ago, after my mother died from heart failure brought on by diabetes, I was devastated beyond measure and also knew this would be my fate if I didn’t get healthy.
 So with renewed conviction, I go back to Weight Watchers, because I am nothing if not a glutton for punishment.
-Again, I fail at the one method all the experts say is the right way to go.
+Again, I failed at the one method all the experts say is the right way to go.
 The reasonable way.
 The moderate way.
 I am proven broken once again.

 It is early 2017 and in a desperate effort to fix that which is beyond repair, I have a drastic plan to maim my body even beyond what I have done with a fork and knife.
 I make an appointment with a weight loss surgeon.
 It is the culmination of decades of being repeatedly told there’s something so intrinsically wrong with me that my only recourse is to mutilate my internal organs.